ponsoc/ststeroids/README.md

 The main concepts of Ststeroids are:

 - Reusable Components
-- Logics Flows
+- Logic Flows
 - Declarative Layouts
+- A Router
-- Routers
+- A Store

 In addition, StSteroids provides an easy way to load style sheets into your Streamlit application and offers a wrapper around `st.session_state` to separate states into stores.
 This wrapper is also used within components to store the component and its state in the session state.

 #### Components
 Components are at the core of StSteroids.
 A component represents a specific visual element of your application along with its rendering logic.
 Examples include a login dialog or a person details component.

 Each component contains only the logic necessary for its functionality, such as basic input validation or button interactions that trigger a [flow](#flows).
-Components and their state are stored in the ComponentStore.
+Components and their attributes are stored in the ComponentStore which is a special instance of a Store.

+Component concepts:

+- components never decide on domain logic, so no domain error handeling for example
+- a component contains interaction elements, unless
+    - the component is still meaningful and usable without a the interaction element → split the element out
+- a component doesn't navigate pages
+- should have functions for updating it's attributes (explicit state changes) (so that the flow doesn't need to all the attributes)

+For example, a metric component that can be reused for multiple purposes.

 #### Flows

-Flows contain the business logic of the application, handling its core functionality and, in some cases, linking components to backend services.
+Flows encapsulate the application’s interaction and orchestration logic.
+They handle user-initiated actions, coordinate state changes across components, and invoke domain services to perform business operations.

+Flow concepts:

+- Flows act as handlers for user and system interactions (e.g. button clicks, page entry, form submission)
+- Flows orchestrate application behavior, calling services and updating component state
+- Flows coordinate multiple components and stores as part of a single interaction
+- Flows determine navigation and control flow between layouts or pages
+- Flows own error handling and recovery logic for the interactions they manage
+- Flows may contain light business rules, but core domain logic should live in services

-For example, a login flow might call an authentication service, validate the response, extract the access token, and store it in the session store.
+For example, a login flow might call an authentication service, evaluate the result, store relevant session data, and update one or more components to reflect the outcome.

+When multiple flows share orchestration resources—such as access to the same components, stores, or helper logic—it is recommended to introduce a shared base flow to centralize this responsibility and avoid duplication.

 #### Layouts
 Layouts bring components together to create a multi-page application.
-Each layout functions as a page, rendering one or more components and defining their arrangement.
+Each layout functions as a page, rendering one or more components and defining their arrangement and rendering.

+Layout concepts:

+- layouts are responsible for initializing and wiring components
+- layouts are responsible for the visual arrangement of components
+- layouts are responsible for conditional rendering based on application state or context (for example, authorisation)

 For example, a layout might define multiple Streamlit columns and place components within them.